microsoft/onnxruntime/docs/performance/device-tensor.md

 ### Python API

-Although allocating DirectX inputs from python might not be a big use case the API is available as well.
-For intermediate network caches e.g. KV caching in LLMs this can be very beneficial.
+Although allocating DirectX inputs from Python might not be a major use case, the API is available.
+This can prove to be very beneficial, especially for intermediate network caches, such as key-value caching in large language models (LLMs).

 ```python
 import onnxruntime as ort